InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 The Pathways Workbook (in either format) is created in the 2_data_cleaning.R script.
 The config.yml parameter "create_new_pathways_workbook" (TRUE/FALSE) will generate the workbook from the Outcome and Vulnerability variables defined.
 The parameter "pathways_workbook_is_excel" (TRUE/FALSE) determines whether the user intends to use the XLSX (TRUE) or CSV (FALSE) version of the Pathways Workbook.

-Once generated, the Pathways Workbook should be reviewed to ensure all metadata for variables is defined and the vulnerability - domain mapping is accurate for the analysis.
+Once generated, the Pathways Workbook should be reviewed to ensure all metadata for variables is defined and the vulnerability-to-domain mapping is accurate for the given analysis.

 ### Workbook tabs (and columns)